b4k3r/dotfiles/README.md

 # dotfiles

 The repository contains dotfiles and installation scripts.
-Ubuntu is supported.
+Fedora and macOS are supported.